schorschie/schorschie.github.io/index.md

 * Developed the pipeline for customer data batches from OEM vehicles to Bosch’s database.
-* Gathered data for common domain specific incidents to refine  requirements and models.
+* Gathered data for common domain specific incidents to refine system requirements and models.
-* Devised future plan to leverage an unsupervised machine learning algorithm on the data.
+* Utilized a machine learning algorithm to cluster the time variant data.

 *(2018 -- 2019)*
 {: .left_time_stamp}

 ### Python and Pandas

-Structured a simulation quality framework in Python and Jupyter during corporate research project:
+Developed a simulation quality framework based on the suggestion of Oberkampf & Roy during a corporate research project:

 * Used Pandas, Matplotlib and Scikit-learn for the visualization of a statistical validation data.
 * Applied Bitbucket and Jenkins for code peer reviews and automated build/test processes.
-* Acquired additional resources through the Bosch inner source hub and still do.
+* Acquired new resources through the Bosch inner source hub.

 *(2015)*
 {: .left_time_stamp}